Kincora gas project

 A number of in field gas compression and stand alone oil gathering / processing facilities as well as inter-field pipelines;

-The Connection Agreement with APA Group will allow Armour to supply gas to Australia Pacific LNG under the Company's Gas Sales Agreement with them.
+The Connection Agreement with APA Group allows Armour to supply gas to Australia Pacific LNG under the Company's Gas Sales Agreement with them.
 The Connection Agreement is an essential component in Armour being able to access the broader east coast gas market, including a wide range of industrial customers, wholesale customers and traders.

 "Armour draws together unparalleled experience in petroleum exploration, development and production in the junior petroleum industry, and the application of this to the Kincora Gas Project will see Armour emerge with a strengthening foundation on growing oil and gas resources and production."